 Our ethos is to save families time, money and anxiety.
 We shoulder the complete problem of winding up an estate from paying the funeral director to getting final Inland Revenue clearance and give the most effective service at a fair and reasonable set fee.
 Our extremely successful and qualified staff are led by our in-house lawyer and if there are no difficulties we administer a lot of estates within six months time.
 We offer a free, no-obligation meeting at home and we will answer any concerns and queries you could have during this tough time.
 Our consultants are not paid commission, and we don't pay or receive any commission from other businesses.
 This means you are safe in the knowledge we'll do the best by your family.
 We are the longest running professional estate administration business in the United Kingdom and are recommended by in excess of 1000 unbiased funeral directors.

-We are well known and extremely trusted in the marketplace and this means we have been able to secure professional discounts which we then pass onto our customer's, contributing to more money being held on to within a family and estate.
+We are well known and extremely trusted ithroughout Harlow and the surrouding areas and this means we have been able to secure professional discounts which we then pass onto our customer's, contributing to more money being held on to within a family and estate.

 Most of our business stems from word of mouth, here are some of the reasons why you ought to choose us to help you with your Probate or Will:

 1. Your call definitely won't be answered by an impersonal call centre.
 The team member who takes your phone call will have the first-hand experience with administering an estate and are bereavement trained, being extremely sensitive to your needs at this difficult time.
 We ensure your enquiry will be responded to by an experienced and understanding specialist.